graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/intro.rst

   <device_selection>` hardware and configuring the code to run on it.
 * The next section describes executable caches and pre-compilation of executables.
-* The `IPUStrategy` and IPU-specific versions of the Keras Model and Sequential classes are described in the section on :any:`support for TensorFlow 2
+* The `IPUStrategyV1` and IPU-specific versions of the Keras Model and Sequential classes are described in the section on :any:`support for TensorFlow 2
   <targetting_tf2>` with examples in the subsequent section.
 * The following sections provide information on various methods related to